JoshuaVlantis/Wave-Finder-Visbility-Prediction/README.md

 ## 13) License & attribution

 - Weather and marine data are provided by **Open‑Meteo** — see their terms.
-- This repository’s code is (choose a license) — e.g., MIT.
-Update `LICENSE` accordingly.
+- This repository’s code is under GNU AFFERO GENERAL PUBLIC LICENSE